musana-engineering/musana.engineering.github.io/_posts/2024-09-21-event-driven-data-ingrestion-snowflake.markdown

 Now that we have an example to work with, let’s see how we implement this architecture for the JavaSips data platform.

 ## Create the Azure components
+To setup the foundation for our data ingestion platform, we'll start by deploying the necessary resources in Azure.
+We will define and provision these resources using Terraform, which include:

+- Azure Storage Account
+- Azure Event Hubs Namespace
+- Azure Event Hub

 ## Create the Snowflake componets